gregziegan/portfolio/static/presentations/pyohio14_talk.md

 ## Surprise functional programming talk!

-### This design paradigm is a core tenant of FP
+### This design paradigm is a core tenet of FP

 Ever hear of Lisp, Scheme, Clojure, F#?

-They aren't the most popular languages, but the forward trend in Python is implementing core tenants of functional languages.
+They aren't the most popular languages, but the forward trend in Python is implementing core tenets of functional languages.

 Functions like: